jphalip/jvm-default-options-plugin/README.md

 when running Java-based configurations.
 The values can be scoped both globally and to a specific project.

-To set the default values, open the `Build, Execution, Deployment &rarr; JVM Default Options` panel in the IDE settings.
+To set the default values, open the `Build, Execution, Deployment` → `JVM Default Options` panel in the IDE settings.

 You can set two types of default values: